Dates For Your Diary

 The Government has stated we should stay at home as much as possible and still only go out when necessary, so for us:

-• No face to face meetings as we are from separate households.
+No face to face meetings as we are

 The Government is closely monitoring the impact of the changes to the “lockdown” and I will keep a close eye on what is happening and adjust our take on it in conjunction with the Committee.